trynthink/scout/docs/quick_start.rst

 .. note::
    While this step is optional, subsequent instructions are written with the assumption that you have installed Homebrew as your package manager.

-To install Homebrew, open Terminal (found in Applications > Utilities, or trigger Spotlight with |cmd|-space and type "Terminal").
+To install Homebrew, open Terminal (found in Applications/Utilities, or trigger Spotlight with |cmd|-space and type "Terminal").
 Visit the `Homebrew website`_ and copy the installation command text on the page.
 Paste the text into the Terminal application window and press Return.
 If you encounter problems with the installation, return to the Homebrew website for help or search online for troubleshooting assistance.

 If you are using a package manager other than Homebrew, follow the documentation for that package manager to install Python 3.
 If you have chosen to not install a package manager, you may use the `Python Software Foundation installer`_ for the latest version of Python 3.